Comcast Product Designer Salary in Greater London Area | £37.4K-£68.3K+ | Levels.fyi

 The median Product Designer compensation in Greater London Area package at Comcast totals £68.3K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/30/2025

 Company